psemdel/py-trading-bot/docs/automatic_orders.md

     To perform the orders automatically in trading_bot/settings two parameters must be set.
 PERFORM_ORDER must be true, in addition you need DIC_PERFORM_ORDER={ "normal":True}

-    The strategy used for this is defined in reporting/models.py in the function perform_normal_strat.
+    The strategy used for this is defined in reporting/models.py in the function perform_normal_strat().

     if self.it_is_index:
        stnormal.stratIndex()
     else:
        stnormal.stratF()

-    If you want other strategy, you need to create it in the file core/strat.py Look at the function stratRSI for an example.
+    If you want other strategy, you need to create it in the file core/strat.py Look at the function stratRSI() for an example.

     To make the combination of simple strategies easier, and make their optimisation easier, an array form is also used.
 [1, 0 ...] is for instance to use MA as signals for the entry.
 Look at the function defi_i.